mehdirezaie/eBOSSDR16QSOE/README.md

 # eBOSSDR16QSOE
 eBOSS DR16 Quasar sample with enhanced systematic weights

-This repository will host the data presented in [Rezaie et al. MNRAS (2021)](https://arxiv.org/abs/2106.13724), and it will be made public soon upon the acceptance of the paper and its companion papers.
+This repository will host the data presented in [Rezaie et al. MNRAS (2021)](https://arxiv.org/abs/2106.13724).
 Here are the measured monopole of the eBOSS DR16 Quasars in the NGC and SGC with 0.8<z<2.2 relative to the LCDM Universe with $`f_{NL}=0`$.
 The errorbars are estimated from 1000 synthetic catalogs:
 <p align="center">
   <img src="https://github.com/mehdirezaie/eBOSSDR16QSOE/blob/main/spectra/dp0_NGC.png" width="300" title="">
   <img src="https://github.com/mehdirezaie/eBOSSDR16QSOE/blob/main/spectra/dp0_SGC.png" width="300" title="">